blockchain-etl/polygon-etl/airflow/README.md

    Note that if Composer API is not enabled the command above will auto prompt to enable it.

-3. This will be a good time to go to the bigquery console and cretae 3 new datasets under your project.
+3. This will be a good time to go to the bigquery console and create 3 new datasets under your project.

    1. crypto_polygon
    2. crypto_polygon_raw